Harvey Weinstein: Early life

-Weinstein was born on March 19, 1952, in the Flushing neighborhood of Queens, New York City, to diamond cutter Max Weinstein (1924–1976) and his wife, Miriam (née Postel; 1926–2016).
-His family is Jewish, and his maternal grandparents immigrated from Poland.
-He grew up with his younger brother, Bob, in a housing co-op named Electchester in New York City.
-Weinstein graduated from John Bowne High School and attended the State University of New York at Buffalo.
-Weinstein, his brother Bob, and Corky Burger independently produced rock concerts as Harvey & Corky Productions in Buffalo through most of the 1970s.
-Harvey & Corky Productions brought top acts to Buffalo, including Frank Sinatra, The Who, Jackson Browne, and the Rolling Stones.
-Weinstein's longtime friend, Jonathan A. Dandes, followed him to Buffalo and has described Weinstein as "aggressive" and "consumed" in matters of business.
+Weinstein was born in the Flushing neighborhood of Queens, in New York City, to diamond cutter Max Weinstein (died 1976) and his wife, Miriam (née Postel; died 2016).
+The family is Jewish, and Weinstein's maternal grandparents immigrated to the United States from Poland.
+Harvey grew up with a younger brother, Bob, in the Electchester housing co-op in New York City; he graduated from John Bowne High School and then attended the State University of New York at Buffalo.
+With his brother, Bob, and Corky Burger, he formed Harvey & Corky Productions, which independently produced rock concerts in Buffalo through most of the 1970s.
+Among the top acts it brought to town were Frank Sinatra, the Who, Jackson Browne, and the Rolling Stones.
+Weinstein's longtime friend Jonathan A. Dandes followed him to Buffalo and has described Harvey as "aggressive" and "consumed" in matters of business.
+Although Weinstein attended the University at Buffalo from 1969 to 1973, he did not ultimately graduate, choosing instead to concentrate on his business interests.

 Career

 1970s: Early work and creation of Miramax

-In the late 1970s, using profits from their concert promotion business, Weinstein and his brother founded the independent film distribution company Miramax, named after their parents Miriam and Max.
+In the late 1970s, using profits from their concert promotion business, Weinstein and his brother founded the independent film distribution company Miramax Films, named after their parents Miriam and Max.
 The company's initial releases were primarily music-oriented concert films such as Paul McCartney's Rockshow.